-It’s hard to pick a winner among the many great stoner films of the decade, but here’s our best try.
-So grab some popcorn, feather your hair, and enjoy the best stoner movies the decade had to offer.
+It’s hard to pick a winner among the many great 80s stoner movies, but here’s our best try.
+So grab some popcorn, feather your hair, and enjoy the best stoner movies the 80s had to offer.

 Let’s be honest: Cheech and Chong made way too many movies together.
 The solid stoner vibe from their best flick, 1978’s Up in Smoke, only carried another two movies, both in the ‘80s, before it dried up.

 The best of those two is probably Cheech & Chong’s Next Movie.
 This sequel to Up in Smoke was released in 1980 and features a zany, cannabis-fueled plotline involving the movie industry, the welfare office, a shady motel, a brothel, a Rolls Royce and aliens.